Skip to content

 One of the main benefits of a Couples policy is that it’s easier to manage your cover, and you only have to make one payment instead of 2.
 There’s also the fact that you can share policy limits across the 2 of you.
 For example, on an Extras policy, if one person needs a lot of physio treatments while their partner doesn’t need many, that person can claim for more physio payouts than they would on a Singles policy.

 If one of you is eligible for the Private Health Insurance Rebate, your policy will be cheaper as a Couple (and if you’re both eligible, even better!).
-The Rebate is available to anyone earning less than $144,000 or aged 65+ – check your eligibility here
+The Rebate is available to singles earning less than $151,000 or couples earning less than $302,000 – check your eligibility here

 Do I have to pay the Medicare Levy Surcharge?